Open source · MIT

 What it does

 kimu doesn't try to replace you.
-It reads what you'd read, sorts what you'd sort, and tells you when something is drifting — so you spend less time on the parts of maintenance that don't need a person.
+It reads what you'd read, sorts what you'd sort, drafts what you'd type, and flags what's drifting — then leaves the decision to you.
+The engine is generic; the policy is yours.

 Triage